JaLuLus/Digital_Clock/README.md

 After downloading DS3231.zip go to your arduino IDE; Sketch > Include Library > ADD .ZIP Library

-Before running the 'Digital_clock.ino', make sure to run 'DS3231_Updater.ino' first.
-This is to ensure that the RTC will be calibrated to your time based off your OS.
-You can then run Digital_Clock.ino.
+Mke sure to run 'DS3231_Updater.ino' first to update the RTC time.
+Depending on your development environment, or system, the time may or may not be set automatically based off your OS.
+If it isn't automatically calibrated, there are instructions in 'DS3231_Updater.ino' to recalibrate.
+You can then directly run Digital_Clock.ino

 !Note!
 The RTC seems to be a couple (6-7) seconds off, may vary from module to module.
-Could be fixed through hardcoding the fix.
-For me that would be adding 6 to seconds.

 No Arduino schematics yet.